Skip to main content

 • “Innoquous has clean visuals and many options available you won't find in similar games.”

-• “While this is on PC, it has all the hallmarks and deficiencies of a console game, from the clunky control scheme to the less than cutting-edge graphics.”
+• “While this is on PC, it has all the hallmarks and deficiencies of a console game, including a less than cutting-edge graphics quality.”

 • gameplay